algebraic/numericInput/README.md

 With <b>two parameters</b>, you specify whole number length (first number) and number of decimal places (second number).
 A value of zero for either completely disallows numbers on that side of the decimal.

+With the optional third boolean parameter set to true, you may add a minus sign (-) at the beginning of the value.

 Great for currency --<br>
 <code>
     $(':text').numeric(5,2);